-Your child will then be invited for a Year 7 Assessment and Activity Day in the Autumn Term of Year 6.
+Your child will then be invited for a Year 7 Assessment and Activity Day in the Autumn Term of Year 6, during which they will be assessed and interviewed.
 A reference from their current school will also be requested.

 Places are typically offered in November of Year 6.
 The Scholarship & Bursary application deadline is in January the same year, whilst the Scholarship Assessment Day will take place the following month.

 Leweston School 11 Plus (11+) Scholarships and Bursaries

 At 11+, the school offers Academic, Art & Design, Equestrian, Music, Drama, Pentathlon and Sports Scholarships.

 Academic awards are offered to the top-performing candidates in the entrance assessment.
 Click here for more information.

 The school also provides means-tested bursaries to children from low-income families.
 Bursaries are subject to annual review and your child must be registered with the school in order to be considered.

 Bursary awards typically cover 10-20% of the current day fees, or up to 40% in exceptional circumstances.

 Sibling discounts are also available, as are Forces Discounts.
 For more details, please visit the school’s website.